An open letter to our loyal friends, free account holders, and creative Pro members,

 might be experiencing.

-It is explained in the photo note that appears on the table, which may be accessed by Flickr's top secret method of moving the cursor over the hi-lighted note box.
-We ask that you not reveal this to anyone working over at PHOTO BUCKET.
+The forthcoming solution to every bug and every problem Flickr has ever had is explained in the photo note that appears on the table, which may be accessed by Flickr's top secret method of moving the cursor over the hi-lighted note box.
+We ask that you not reveal this to anyone working over at PHOTO BUCKET or IPERNIA.

 Yellow notes in photo are taken directly from transcripts of our highly technical discussion.